DS3Lab/cognival/README.md

 This will in turn have the same effect as script.py, however multiple combinations and models can be run in parallel.
 An example of a controllerConfig.json is found inside config/

+## Significance testing

+To run the statistical significance tests as described in the paper, place your result files in `significance-testing/results/`.
+We use the implementation of the Wilcoxon test for NLP provided by Dror et al. (2018).

+Then you can set the specific configuration in `significance-testing/config.py` and run these scripts in the following order:
+1. `statisticalTesting_egg.py`
+2.